eoyebami/eoyebami.github.io/posts/elk/2023-05-29-logstash-pipeline-input.md

   - Specify an input source: (files, beats input, syslog, tcp/udp inputs, http, etc)
     * There are multiple different sources, but file sources are the most commonly used for applications.
 This will be the main use case for this example
   - `path => "/path/to/log_file"` : give path to your logfile
+    * Make sure its a directory that logstash can access such as a `/var/log/*` directory
   - `start_position => "beginning"` : where you want logstash to start reading the input data, and it can have the following values:
     * `beginning`: Logstash will start reading from the beginning
     * `end`: Logstash will start reading from the end, only new lines appended will be read